codahale/veil/docs/design.md

 advantaged network position (e.g. a totalitarian state), looking for cryptographically-protected messages is trivial given the metadata they often expose.
-Even privacy features like GnuPG's `--hidden-recipients` still produce encrypted messages which are trivially identifiable as encrypted messages, because PGP messages consist of packets with explicitly identifiable metadata.In addition to being secure, privacy-enhancing technologies must be undetectable.
+Even privacy features like GnuPG's `--hidden-recipients` still produce encrypted messages which are trivially identifiable as encrypted messages, because PGP messages consist of packets with explicitly identifiable metadata.
+In addition to being secure, privacy-enhancing technologies must be undetectable.

 Bernstein summarized this dilemma [[BHKL13]](#bhkl13):